bibi21000/sphinxcontrib-osint/docs/report.rst

     :ref:`osint-osint`

-You can also add a link to the entry using
+You can also add a link to one entry using

 .. code::